-Explore a Little-Known Country While Improving Your Spanish Skills
+Explore a Little-Known Country While Improving Your Language Skills

 With growing economic ties and the movement of goods and human resources between North America and Latin America, Spanish continues be an increasingly important language for trade, business, and education.
 During this time of a weak dollar, Central America has become especially attractive for studying Spanish.
 It is not only cheaper than Mexico or Spain, but the region’s six Spanish-speaking countries also have great cultural diversity and natural beauty.
 Guatemala and Costa Rica are no doubt the region’s most popular destinations, but Honduras is beginning to emerge as a place where there is a good selection of Spanish schools located in some attractive areas.

 Honduras is commonly known to North Americans in what is now the very politcally loaded term “Banana Republic” due to the country’s long economic dependency on banana exports.
 It is a little known fact that Honduras offers great natural beauty and a diverse landscape, from tropical rain forest and pristine beaches to mountains covered in cloud forest, as well as spectacular Mayan ruins and quaint colonial towns.
 Students will find the local people to be friendly, helpful, and always interested in conversation.
 In addition, the cost of living in Honduras is one of the lowest in Central America.

 Finding a Spanish School in Honduras